heshamebaid/pizza_violation_system/README.md

         - If holding a scooper: **No violation**
         - If not holding a scooper: **Violation flagged**
     - After touching the pizza, the hand's ROI state is reset.
+- **Robustness Improvements:**
+    - Lowered hand detection threshold for higher recall.
+    - DeepSORT tracker tuned with higher max_age and min_hits for better continuity.
+    - Temporal smoothing: hand tracks are kept alive for a few frames even if missed, handling short occlusions and improving multi-worker tracking.
 - **How it works:** Receives frames, runs YOLO, tracks hands/scoopers, checks ROIs, flags violations, sends results to streaming service.

 ### 3. Streaming Service (`streaming_service/`)